 Why choose DEOHS for your graduate degree?

-- The UW Department of Environmental & Occupational Health Sciences (DEOHS) ranks fifth in the world among all public and private universities for environmental and occupational health programs (Center for World University Rankings).
+The UW Department of Environmental & Occupational Health Sciences (DEOHS) ranks fifth in the world among all public and private universities for environmental and occupational health programs.

-- We pride ourselves on preparing students who graduate job-ready with practical work experience through internships supported by a dedicated career counselor.
+- We prepare students to graduate job-ready with practical work experience through internships and the support of a dedicated career counselor.

 - Student-led research is guided by our globally recognized faculty in 75+ funded research centers and programs.